GeorgeBardas/securrency_test_app/NOTES.md

    4. Root/Jailbreak prevention
    5. Authentications system with JWT(access token, refresh token that can be stored locally with encrypted_local_storage)
    6. The MVVM with Provider architecture used in the project seems to be suitable for a medium sized app, but would also work Redux or BLoC
+   7. Jenkins with fastlane for build automation
+   8. SonarQube for code quality and validation
+   9. Integration with Apple/Google Pay for new features regarding cards/in-app payments
+   10. Websockets with FutureBuilder for live stream of data for trading data

+## **Known Issues**
+   1. The matching between the list of countries and the geocode API is made via the country name.
+It should be made via id(maybe country code?)
+   2. The cupertino pickers does not trigger onSelected on the first item from the list